etianen/django-herokuapp/README.rst

 The smaller the size of your compiled project, the faster it can be redeployed on Heroku servers.
-To this end, django-herokuapp provides a suggested `.slugignore <https://raw.github.com/etianen/django-herokuapp/master/herokuapp/project_template/.slugignore>`_ file that should be placed in the root of your repository.
+To this end, django-herokuapp provides a suggested `.slugignore <https://raw.github.com/etianen/django-herokuapp/master/herokuapp/project_template/.slugignore>`_ file that should be placed in the root of your project.
 If you've used the ``start_herokuapp_project.py`` script to set up your project, then this will have already been taken care of for you.